 The cultural industries in Croatia have not been recognised as a specialised field of cultural development.
 They are identified within the established cultural creativity areas like music, film, audiovisual, etc. and supported through regular subsidies of the Ministry of Culture and local communities.
 In October 2008 the first attempt to support cultural industries as a specialised field of cultural production was launched by the Ministry of Culture, in cooperation with the former Ministry of Economy, Labour and Entrepreneurship.
 The competition for funds to cover the costs of technological equipment, administrative and office expenses etc. was opened and over 450 cultural entrepreneurs applied to the call.
-Two million HRK (approx. 280 000 EUR) were distributed to over 70 cultural companies, organisations and freelance artists in the first year of the project and four million HRK (approx. 560 000 EUR) in 2009.
-The same amount was allocated in 2010 (136 projects supported), in 2011 (128 projects selected for this year) and in 2012 (90 projects selected).
-In 2013 this model was partially changed and the Ministry of Culture was responsible for part of the project that distributed in total approx. three million HRK (approx. 400 000 EUR) to 17 projects, while the Ministry of Entrepreneurship developed a special line devoted to SMEs in creative industries as a part of the new call "Entrepreneurship Impulse" that distributed 3 million HRK (approx.400 000 EUR).
+In 2013 this model was partially changed and the Ministry of Culture was responsible for part of the project, while the Ministry of Entrepreneurship developed a special line devoted to SMEs in creative industries as a part of the new call "Entrepreneurship Impulse" that distributed 3 million HRK (approx.400 000 EUR).
 In 2014 the Ministry of Culture distributed 1 526 900 HRK (approx. 200 000 EUR), while the Ministry of Entrepreneurship and Crafts has not announced the new calls for creative industries projects, but has opened a Pilot Project for contemporary design and artistic and traditional projects in the amount of 500 000 HRK (approx.67 000 EUR).
+In 2015 and 2016, the Ministry of Culture continued its Programme with slightly increased funds.